nhsconnect/gpconnect/pages/overview/overview_engage.md

 - Dig in deep and explore one or more of the GP Connect Capability Packs and start building new or hitting existing APIs.
   - [Foundations Capability Pack](foundations.html) (e.g. resolve a patient to their logical identifier for further API calls).
   	- Note the foundation per-requisites are mandatory and may restrict your ability to utilise the GP Connect APIs.
-  - [Access Record Capability Pack](accessrecord.html) (e.g. Access headings from the primary care record).
+  - [Access Record HTML Capability Pack](accessrecord.html) (e.g. Access html views from the primary care record).
+  - [Access Record REST Capability Pack](accessrecord_rest.html) (e.g. Access structured data from the primary care record).
   - [Appointment Management Capability Pack](appointments.html) (e.g. Book an appointment for a patient).
   - [Task Management Capability Pack](tasks.html) (e.g. Send a notification task to a general practice organisation).
 - Finally take a look at cross-cutting areas:
   - JSON Web Token - Provides [Cross Organisation Audit and Provenance](integration_cross_organisation_audit_and_provenance.html) details.
   - Additional HTTP headers and Proxy URL - This gives you access to the [Spine Security Proxy](integration_spine_security_proxy.html), the secure 'front door' of GP Connect APIs.
-  - Configure HTTPS and TLS MA - This allows you to mutually authenticate your service with the Spine (which refers to two parties authenticating each other at the same time).
+  - Configure HTTPS and TLS MA - [Security Guidance](development_api_security_guidance.html) allows you to secure and mutually authenticate your service with the Spine (which refers to two parties authenticating each other at the same time).

 ## 4. Assure ##